gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallTestingHowTo.md

-# Stroom HOWTO - Testing Stroom Installation
+---
+title: "Testing Stroom Installation"
+linkTitle: "Testing Stroom Installation"
+#weight:
+date: 2021-07-12
+tags:
+  - testing
+  - installation
+description: >
   This HOWTO will demonstrate various ways to test that your Stroom installation has been successful.
+---

 ## Assumptions
 - Stroom Single or Multi Node Cluster Testing